potluck/cs183b-bootstrap/_courses/lec03/index.md

 speakers:
   - speaker_name: Paul Graham
     speaker_title: Founder, Y Combinator
-topic: How to have ideas and how to get started
+topic: How to Have Ideas and How to Get Started

 ---